About the Author: Kris Broda

 @Aurora, thanks for your comment.
 I too had the same fear at first adding any kind of fee to my invoices.
 For years I never even considered it as I was certain I would sour my relationship with the client and I couldn’t afford to lose any of them.

-If legislation in the UK would be enforced better, the late payment culture would change.
+e UK would be enforced better, the late payment culture would change.
 If other countries would do the same that could really improve the SME marketplace.

 Glad to hear you work with clients that pay on time.
 If they don’t, you know what to do… : )